 - Damage caused by rats, mice, or insects.

-Contents policies can also cover alternative accommodation costs ̶ should repairs in your home cause you to have to move out temporarily ̶ as well as domestic pet cover, emergency work and temporary repairs.
+Contents policies can also cover alternative temporary accommodation costs ̶ should repairs in your home cause you to have to move out temporarily ̶ as well as domestic pet insurance cover, emergency work and temporary repairs.

 Home and Contents Insurance FAQs